 English 112 (or equivalent) - to be completed before you enter 3rd year.
 If you do not, the number of courses you can register in will be reduced until you complete this course.

 APSC 201 - Technical Communication (or APSC 202, APSC 203, IGEN 201) - to be completed before you enter 4th year.
-If you do not, the number of courses you can register in will be reduced until you complete this course.
+If you do not, the number of courses you can register in will be reduced until you complete this course (cannot be taken by 1st Year students).

 3. Engineering Economics (minimum 3 credits)